-Before we started our to do list for once we get on the road we made a vow to stay at least one location in every state.
+Are there things to do in Billings MT?
+Before we started our to-do list for once we get on the road we made a vow to stay at least one location in every state.
 I will be honest.
 I thought Montana would be one we would barely spend a few days in and be on our way.
-Boy was I wrong!
-Just in Billings there is plenty to do from visiting Yellowstone National Park and seeing Old Faithful to a indoor waterpark!
+Boy, was I wrong!
+Just in Billings, there is plenty to do from visiting Yellowstone National Park and seeing Old Faithful to an indoor waterpark!
 There is so much history to take in!

-There is so much more to do then I listed check out the Billings MT visitor site.
+There are so many more things to do in Billings MT than I listed, check out the Billings MT visitor site.
 Billings has so much history from the Lewis and Clark Expedition that *I* can’t wait to see myself!

 Yellowstone Art Museum – This extensive permanent collection of contemporary and historic art of America’s Rocky Mountain West includes more than 3,000 significant paintings and drawings including the works of cowboy illustrator Will James

 Beartooth Highway – This scenic pass, just west of Red Lodge, Montana is open Memorial Day through Labor Day, weather permitting, and is the most beautiful gateway to Yellowstone Park.

 Pictograph Caves – Evidence of habitation dating back 4500 years!
 Three caves and a fantastic interpretive center open year round.

 Western Heritage Center – An affiliate of the Smithsonian Institution, this museum has the interactive history of Billings and the region.
 It is housed in one of our city’s oldest buildings, the original Parmly Billings Memorial Library